centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 Here are a few tips and tricks on how to make things as fast as possible:

-- The best and quickest way is for you and your team to own as much of the work as possible: this way you do not depend on the availability of any other team to pick up the work.
+- The best and quickest way is for you and your team to own as much of the work as possible.
+This way you do not depend on the availability of any other team to pick up the work.
 But do not worry, we can support you along the way if you need us.
 - Check that there isn't a proposal for the piece of work you have in mind already.
 You can find all the proposals [on the kanban board](https://github.com/ConnectedHomes/nucleus/projects/6) and see their status.
 - Share your design ideas as early and as often as possible with the community.
-You can do that on our Teams channels, or in the drop-in clinique sessions.
-This will help refining your design to make sure it works for the wider community.
+You can do that on our Teams channels, or in the Drop-in Clinique sessions.
+This will help refine your design to make sure it works for the wider community.
 - If you are designing an improvement to a component, make sure you are using the existing version first if it can do the job.
-That will give you a control version and benchmark to test your design and see if it adds value by improving the experience/key metrics.
+That will give you a control version and benchmark to test your design against and see if it adds value by improving the experience/key metrics.
-- The proposer is the driver: if you propose a change or an addition to the system, you are the one who will be championing it.
+- The proposer is the driver.
+If you propose a change or an addition to the system, you are the one who will be championing it.
 - We are customer centred, and every contribution should add customer value and improve their experience.
-Try to apply the customer lense on everything you contribute.
+Try to apply the 'customer lens' to everything you contribute.

 ### Insights on existing Nucleus work

 For any feedback related to our Nucleus components and related documentation, we're using Github.
-This helps us provide a transparent track of all contributions and potential issues.
+It helps us provide a transparent track of all contributions and potential issues.

 1. You can view our [proposals status](https://github.com/ConnectedHomes/nucleus/projects/6).
 2. You can create [bug reports](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=Bug&template=a--bug-report.md&title=[bug]%20[ns-COMPONENT]), add a new [change request (RFC)](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=RFC,+draft&template=b--request-a-change.md&title=[RFC]+Title+of+the+request), as well as react or comment on existing feedback.